 Ensuring research is conducted ethically

-Research ethics committees are responsible for reviewing ethics applications in order to ensure that adequate consideration has been given to the ethical aspects of a research project, thus reducing the potential for harm and upset to the participants.
+The University Research Ethics Committees (URECs) are responsible for reviewing ethics applications in order to ensure that adequate consideration has been given to the ethical aspects of a research project, thus reducing the potential for harm and upset to the participants.

-An ethics committee will assess whether the research proposedcan be considered ethical, ie whether:
+The UREC will assess whether the research proposed can be considered ethical, ie whether:

 - the research is justified, ie whether it is likely to add to the existing knowledge base;